pschatzmann/arduino-libg7xx/README.md

 performance on SPARCstations.

+## Basic API

+You can also use this library w/o the AudioTools.
 The source files for CCITT conversion routines in this directory are:

 	g72x.h		header file for g721.c, g723_24.c and g723_40.c
 	g711.c		CCITT G.711 u-law and A-law compression